Information for students

 No, the application (résumé and one-pager) you submit is for both the program and the internship position.

 You need to submit an application for each internship position you are interested in.
+There is no limit to the number of internships you apply for.

 Yes, as long as your current internship finishes before the Mitacs Business Strategy Internship begins.